16 Top Attractions & Things to Do in Delray Beach, FL

 Address: 802 North East 1st Street, Delray Beach, Florida

 Kids won't get bored at the West Delray Regional Park.
-There are a ton of activities to partake in and even more to simply watch and admire.
-Fans of radio-controlled devices will love it here.
+There are a ton of free activities to partake in and even more to simply watch and admire.
+Fans of radio-controlled devices will love spending time at this attraction.
 The park has its own mini airfield, perfect for those flying an RC plane.
 Watch skilled pilots thread their aircrafts through the sky or try your hand at flying your own.

 There are also two large RC tracks perfect for racing remote-controlled cars.
 They're flanked by an elevated platform to make it easier to spot the cars and boast a smooth, sandy base to make it easy to get up to speed.
 RC boats are welcome to race around the lake.